suz-ana-j/pp1JavascriptSyntax/README.md

 * To call the function, I logged randomQuotes with the const function of generateRandomQuote as its value

 ## How to Use
 This project assignment was for only the JavaScript Code.
-To use the code, I could write HTML & CSS for an internet-page filled with funny cat photos and a button titled "funny-cat-quotes" that randomly generates funny cat quotes.
+To use the code, I could write HTML & CSS for an internet page filled with funny cat photos and a button titled "funny-cat-quotes" that randomly generates funny cat quotes.

 ## Technologies
 I wrote the JavaScript Syntax on Visual Studio Code.
 I cloned the repository to vs code, then created my code and pushed the project to GitHub through the main branch.